tfrahm/accessibility-presentation/access.md

 Can you imagine what it would be like to navigate the web if you couldn’t see it?
 </aside>

+# Tim Berners-Lee:
-# “The power of the Web is in its universality.
+“The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”
-- Tim Berners-Lee

 <aside class="notes">
 Tim Berners-Lee, W3C Director and inventor of the World Wide Web, once said